 I’m not a formally trained writer, simply an accidental one.
-Years ago, when I became very ill, and unable to do anything but keep the emergency lights on in my body, a wise woman suggested I keep a journal.
+Years ago, when I became very ill, and unable to do anything but keep the emergency lights on in my body, a wise woman called Beverley, suggested I keep a journal.
 When one is ill, the mind, at least my mind, can go berserk.
 It goes into over-drive trying to analyse why I got sick and desperately trying to find answers on how to get better.
 As the months, then years passed, it became a full time job, with little rest.
 I found that journalling allowed my ever multiplying thoughts to be put down onto paper, releasing the need to continually juggle a thousand ideas at once.
 The benefits of journaling and writing are many.

 When an idea was on a merry-go-round in my head, I couldn’t seem to get any clarity or solution.
-It just went round and round.
-But, when I put it down on paper, the act of writing and/or re-reading my notes, often gave me an insight to what the problem might be and so often, a solution.
+My thoughts were on a perpetual merry-go-round.
+But, when I put it down on paper, the act of writing and/or re-reading my notes, often gave me an insight into what the problem was and with it, often came a solution.
 Ever since then, I’ve kept a journal and write in it daily.

-I hope you enjoy my musings and gain some benefit from reading about my experiences.
+I hope you enjoy my musings and gain some benefit from reading about these life experiences.